-The City, for the ninth year, allocated funding for Homeless Initiatives from its General Fund including \$164,000 for a homeless outreach team of four and \$8,000 for bus passes and work-related clothing and equipment to be dispersed by the shelter and agencies serving the homeless.
+The City, for the tenth year, allocated funding for Homeless Initiatives from its General Fund including \$153,208 for a homeless outreach team of three and \$3,640 for bus passes and work-related clothing and equipment to be dispersed by the shelter and agencies serving the homeless.
 This has allowed for continued outreach services.
 The Community Housing Vision (attached to this report) continued to be a guide to moving homeless individuals and families into housing.
-In the 2015 Program Year, the City of Lawrence was awarded \$5,000 in Homeless Outreach funding through the State of Kansas Emergency Solutions Grant to enhance the outreach services already in the community.

 Through the PATH grant, Bert Nash Community Mental Health Center conducted homeless outreach for people who are mentally ill.
-Through a contract with the City of Lawrence, Bert Nash managed an outreach team of four, for the homeless community at-large.
+Through a contract with the City of Lawrence, Bert Nash managed an outreach team of three, for the homeless community at-large.
 Outreach workers went to places frequented by homeless people, established contact in order to build trust, then offered assessment and services.
 The homeless outreach workers set up case management services for those who qualified or referred people to other organizations for services.
 Besides outreach workers, most agencies that provided for the very-low income and homeless individuals or families were able to provide services or referrals for assistance.

 Programs with ongoing case management and continuing care also contributed to prevention services in the community.
 To further assist with homeless prevention and outreach efforts, information and education about programs was posted on community bulletin boards in various locations where homeless and at-risk individuals congregate.
-Heartland Community Health Care (formerly Douglas County Aids Project), The Lawrence Community Shelter, Housing & Credit Counseling, Inc. and Independence, Inc. are all agencies that do intake, outreach, or assessment and receive CDBG funding.
+Heartland Community Health Care (formerly Douglas County Aids Project), The Lawrence Community Shelter, Housing & Credit Counseling, Inc. and Independence, Inc. are all agencies that do intake, outreach, or assessment and some receive CDBG funding.